awsdocs/aws-xray-developer-guide/doc-source/xray-daemon.md

 ## Running the Daemon<a name="xray-daemon-running"></a>

 Run the daemon locally from the command line\.
+Use the `-o` option to run in local mode, and `-n` to set the region\.

 ```
-~/Downloads$ ./xray
+~/Downloads$ ./xray -o -n us-east-2
 ```

 For detailed platform\-specific instructions, see the following topics: